CremaLuca/Lfn-stonks/final_report.md

 We want to explore the process of **data gathering**, **convert** them **to a graph** and **compute meaningful metrics** on it.

+## Content

+The content of the project is entirely browsable on the [GitHub repository](https://github.com/CremaLuca/Lfn-stonks) where you can find the following:

+- The [README](https://github.com/CremaLuca/Lfn-stonks/README.md) with instructions on how to run the project.
+- The Jupyter [notebook.ipynb](https://github.com/CremaLuca/Lfn-stonks/notebook.ipynb) with the (already executed) code.
+- **This report** file source: [final_report.md](https://github.com/CremaLuca/Lfn-stonks/final_report.md).
+- The libraries [csv_to_graph.py](https://github.com/CremaLuca/Lfn-stonks/csv_to_graph.py) and [graph_library.py](https://github.com/CremaLuca/Lfn-stonks/graph_library.py) used in the notebook.

+NOTE: you can view the project with the VSCode interface on your browser at [this link](https://github.dev/CremaLuca/Lfn-stonks)

 ## Data

 Exchanged Traded Funds (ETFs or "funds") components datasets.